SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clausal-relationships.md

 »⟮a sentence⟯« is ⟮the largest⟯ ⟮＿constituent＿⟯ and ⟮the root of⟯ ⟮all other ＿constituents＿⟯.
 ⟮＿A sentence＿⟯ ⟮consists of⟯ ⟮one or more⟯ ⟮＿clauses＿⟯.
 »⟮A one-word sentence⟯« is ⟮＿a sentence＿⟯ consisting of ⟮＿a sentence word＿⟯.
-»⟮A sentence word⟯« is ⟮a single ＿lexical unit＿⟯ that ⟮makes up ＿a one-word sentence＿⟯.
+»⟮A sentence word⟯« is ⟮a single ＿lexemic unit＿⟯ that ⟮makes up ＿a one-word sentence＿⟯.
 ^No. Yessir!
 Ouch!

 #### simple/complex